carter-yagemann/PUMM/README.md

 # Setup

-Tested on Debian Buster, CPU must support Intel PT for tracing.
+Tested on Debian Buster x86-64, CPU must support Intel PT for tracing.

 *Note: We recommend using a Python virtual environment to simplify module installation and [PyPy](https://www.pypy.org/) for better performance.*